What Causes Poor Water Quality?

 Products and chemicals used at home

+Common household chemicals can have a big impact on public water supplies.
 Even the pesticides that we use on our backyards, outdoor recreation centers, and golf courses pose a serious threat of contamination to our lakes, rivers, and aquifers.

 Where Do We Get Our Water?